thekitchen-pot/thekitchen-pot/src/content/blog/stargazer-cast-iron-skillet.md

 ---
-title: "Stargazer Cast Iron Skillet - Is This the Best Skillet?"
+title: Stargazer Cast Iron Skillet - Is This the Best Skillet?
-slug: "stargazer-cast-iron-skillet"
+slug: stargazer-cast-iron-skillet
-pubDate: "2021-05-15"
+pubDate: 2021-05-15
-modDate: "2025-02-26"
+modDate: 2025-02-26
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/stargazer-skillet-review-bottom-stamp-1.jpg"
+image: src/content/blog/images/stargazer-skillet-review-bottom-stamp-1.jpg
-coverAlt: "Stargazer Cast Iron Skillet - Is This the Best Skillet?"
+coverAlt: Stargazer Cast Iron Skillet - Is This the Best Skillet?
+description: >-
-description: "The Stargazer cast iron skillet may not have a shiny finish, but it performs exceptionally well, with no sticking or hotspots.
-Despite some minor drawbacks like a lack of pouring lips and handles that can get hot, it offers top-notch performance and"
+  The Stargazer cast iron skillet may not have a shiny finish, but it performs exceptionally well, with no sticking or hotspots.
+Despite some minor drawbacks like a lack of pouring lips and handles that can get hot, it offers top-notch performance and
-tags: ["le-creuset-skillet", "lodge-cast-iron-skillet", "staub-skillet"]
+tags:
+  - le-creuset-skillet
+  - lodge-cast-iron-skillet
+  - staub-skillet
-category: "Pans And Pots"
+category: Pans And Pots
+seo: >-
-seo: "Stargazer cast iron skillet is lightweight, smooth, and guarantees top-notch performance.
+  Stargazer cast iron skillet is lightweight, smooth, and guarantees top-notch performance.
 I bought the pan to test its performance and here are the results.
-Read on"
+Read on
 ---

 Stargazer cast iron skillet appears quite dull on unpacking – certainly not a shiny finish but a bit brighter than **[Lodge cast iron skillet.](https://thekitchenpot.com/blog/lodge-cast-iron-skillet-review//)**